 Ideally, breeders would perform the same certification tests on their Frenchtons as reputable ones do on their Boston Terriers and French Bulldogs.

-The AKC recommends registered French Bulldogs and Boston Terriers undergo specific health certifications.
+The AKC recommends that registered French Bulldogs and Boston Terriers undergo specific health certifications.
 Those in compliance belong to a special part of the registry easily recognizable to those looking for puppies.

 The guidelines give you an idea of what problems pose risks to your Frenchton.